Vittorio De Marino

-Vittorio De Marino (7 June 1863 – 16 July 1929), full name Vittorio Pietro Paolo Giovanni Battista Pasquale De Martino, was an Italian physician known for his compassion for the poor of Naples and later a priest of the Barnabite Order.
+Vittorio De Marino (7 June 1863 – 16 July 1929), full name Vittorio Pietro Paolo Giovanni Battista Pasquale De Martino, was an Italian physician known for his compassion for the poor of Naples and later a priest of the Barnabites.
 He was declared venerable by Pope John Paul II on 12 December 1992.

 Life

 Birth

 He was born in Villaricca, in the Province of Naples to Francesco De Martino, a chancellor of the trial court of Giugliano, and his wife, Concetta, the only son among their three children.
 His parents provided him with a strict and wise Christian education.
 He was baptized in the local parish on the same day of his birth.

 Studies and medical career

 After finishing his elementary school in 1878, De Marino attended the Bianchi College, operated by the Barnabites in Naples and in 1882 he chose to study medicine in compliance with his parents' will.
 He graduated from the University of Naples Federico II with honors, received a medical degree at the age of 24 and he became a well-known and admired doctor.
 He was known as the "Doctor of the poor" as he mainly took care of the poorest people and supported them with economic aids.
 In fact he usually left money in hidden places for the poor in order to give them the possibility to buy their medicines.

 De Marino was also the main financial support of his parents, helping them in caring for one of his sisters who suffered from cancer for many years.